H-tr/digital_twin/README.md

 This is a digital twin of the Robot Living Studio.
 The project simulates the environment in GAZEBO and includes an integrated Fetch robot.
 The topics and control commands are identical to those of the real robot, ensuring that code developed in simulation will work seamlessly with the physical robot.

+## System Requirements

+### For Ubuntu Users

-The project uses Docker containers for development to ensure consistency across different development environments.
+If you're running Ubuntu 20.04 natively, we recommend using Docker for development to ensure consistency across different development environments.

-## Prerequisites
+#### Prerequisites for Docker Setup

 - Docker installed on your system
 - VSCode with [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed
 - Git installed on your system

+### For Windows/macOS Users

+If you're running Windows or macOS, we recommend using either:

+- Virtual Machine running Ubuntu 20.04 (recommended for most users)
+- Windows Subsystem for Linux (WSL) with Ubuntu 20.04 (for Windows users)

+Please follow the setup instructions in [VM_SETUP.md](VM_SETUP.md) for virtual machine setup.

 ## Getting Started

-### Setting up the Development Container
+### For Ubuntu Users with Docker

 1. Clone the repository: